kollin-brandenburg/ICS_HCM/LabGuide300.md

 ![](images/300/RC_image061.png)

-Click the pen icon to edit the mapping.
+This step maps an input XML data to a full XML data set that contains additional meta data labels required by HDL.Click the pen icon to edit the mapping.

 ![](images/300/RC_image062.png)